 An orientation session in January or February will be held prior to registration.
-Counselors will visit classes to explain course offerings and options for the following year and will then follow up with individual appointments with each inlAt that time, students will receive a Career and Academic Plan to indicate the proposed schedule for the school year.
-It is recommended that the student's parent review this planning form.
+Counselors will visit classes to explain course offerings and options for the following year, where registration forms will be handed out.
+Counselors will then follow up with individual appointments with each student, at that time, students will receive a Career and Academic Plan to indicate the proposed schedule for the following school year.
+It is recommended that the student's parent reviews this planning form.